PlayFab/MpsPowershell/MpsPowershell/docs/Remove-PfRemoteUser.md

 ## NOTES

-ALIASES

 COMPLEX PARAMETER PROPERTIES

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-DELETEREMOTEUSERREQUEST <IDeleteRemoteUserRequest>: Deletes a remote user to log on to a VM for a multiplayer server build in a specific region.
+`DELETEREMOTEUSERREQUEST <IDeleteRemoteUserRequest>`: Deletes a remote user to log on to a VM for a multiplayer server build in a specific region.
 Returns user credential information necessary to log on.
   - `BuildId <String>`: The guid string build ID of the multiplayer server where the remote user is to delete.
   - `Region <String>`: The region of the multiplayer server where the remote user is to delete.
   - `Username <String>`: The username of the remote user to delete.